 B.S., Special Education, Cross Categorical, University of Wisconsin

-Annamma, S. (in press).
-The Spatial Search to Understand and Address Educational Inequity to Inform Praxis (D. Morrison, S. Annamma, & D. Jackson, Eds.).
+Annamma, S. (2017).
+Critical race spatial analysis: Mapping to understand and address educational inequity (D. Morrison, S. Annamma, & D. Jackson, Eds.).
 Stylus.

 Connor, D., Ferri, B., & Annamma, S. (Eds.).
 (2015).
 Disability, Culture, and Equity Series.
 Disability Studies & Critical Race Theory in Education (D. Connor, B. Ferri, & S. Annamma, Eds.).
 Teacher's College Press. https://books.google.com/books?hl=en&lr=&id=X1hdCwAAQBAJ&oi=fnd&pg=PT7&dq=DisCrit%E2%80%94Disability+Studies+and+Critical+Race+Theory+in+Education+&ots=jhmdo8Khya&sig=MxrhH0RXhJPghxsNz7XZCgOFMOM#v=onepage&q=DisCrit%E2%80%94Disability%20Studies%20and%20Critical%20Race%20Theory%20in%20Education&f=false http://store.tcpress.com/0807756679.shtml